 My name is Jeff and I'm a mix engineer located in the beautiful City of Kawartha Lakes.
-I've been mixing records for 20 years and have worked with artists of many styles.
-I would say my specialty is in Modern Rock and Rock Country.
-I'm a drummer by trade so my mixes carry my signature drum sound...Big and Loud!
-I'd love to work with you!
+I've been mixing records for 25 years and have worked with artists of many styles.
+I would say my specialty is in Modern Rock, Pop Punk and Rock Country.

 Bulk rates available!